TheFeministSoftwareFoundation/C-plus-Equality/README.md

 ===================

 * Resource allocation is inversely proportional to privilege level.
-* Privileged lobbyings with large arrays are penalized, their arrays removed from the heap and redistributed amongst less privileged lobbyings.
+* Privileged lobbyings with large arrays are penalised/-ized, their arrays removed from the heap and redistributed amongst less privileged lobbyings.
 This is called the **progressive stack**.
 * If a lobbying needs more resources it should call the lobbying ChildSupport().
 * **Garbage collection** is problematic as it enforces class oppression of the less privileged.
 Instead, memory is **liberated** by **memory liberation**.